cclow/50sfit/pages/about.md

 ![February 2011, when I started](/images/info/201102-1.jpg)
 ![February 2011, side view](/images/info/201102-2.jpg)

-I was not unpleased with my results in December 2011, 10 months later:
+I started experimenting with my diet and switched from running regularly to weights training.
+The results in December 2011, 10 months later:

 ![December 2011, 10 months after I started](/images/info/201112.jpg)

+Since then, I've tried to learn more, experimenting with my diet and exercise.
+My goal has gone beyond weight loss to better health, fitness, and living a more fulfilling life.
 Today is my 52nd birthday, five and a half years since I started, and this is a photo I took this morning.

 ![Photo this morning in 31in Jeans](/images/info/201610.jpg)